Bishnu S. Atal

 - Indian Institute of Science, Bangalore, Bell Telephone Laboratories, University of Washington

 - Fields of study

-Bishnu S. Atal’s pioneering research on speech coding for providing natural-sounding speech over digital devices has resulted in standards that lie at the heart of practically every mobile phone in use today.
+Atal’s pioneering research on speech coding for providing natural-sounding speech over digital systems and devices laid the groundwork for standards that lie at the heart of practically every mobile phone in use today.
 Speech coding employs signal-processing techniques to accurately model voice signals for producing high-quality speech while compressing the signals for bandwidth-efficient transmission.
-Dr. Atal pioneered linear predictive methods for speech coding, now known as “digital cellular,” which is considered one of the most important advancements in communications technology.
-His work has enabled wireless networks to use less spectrum space and fewer towers to aid in the mass deployment of digital cellular systems.
-This has played an important role in providing a wireless path to the information superhighway for countries lacking well-established fiber-optic infrastructures.
-Dr. Atal first developed linear predictive coding (LPC) and then code-excited linear prediction (CELP) techniques for efficient transmission of speech over digital networks.
-He demonstrated during the 1960s that LPC could represent the varying characteristics of human voice and encode the speech signal at a fraction of conventional methods for more efficient transmission.
-LPC quickly became the basis for military communication standards.
-Dr. Atal introduced the CELP method in 1985, and it is now used in practically all digital cellular speech standards as well as standards for digital voice communication over the Internet.
+Linear predictive methods for speech coding are considered one of the most important advances in digital communications technology.
+They have enabled wireless networks to use less electromagnetic spectrum space and fewer towers, aiding in the mass deployment of digital cellular systems.
+This has played an important role in enabling wireless information and communications networks for countries lacking cable communications infrastructures.